Archive for January, 2009

 We’re going home tomorrow.
 Which might be a good thing for my marriage.

-Traveling is great, except for the no sleeping part.
+Cranky is an introvert/homebody and doesn’t really travel well.
+Cranky’s husband is an extrovert who would like to travel all the time.
+When he does travel, he gets hyper and wants to see everything and be out of the hotel approximately 15 hours a day.
+Cranky wants to sit in cafes and eat a late breakfast in bed.
 The first time I traveled with my husband I brought my own pillow.
 He made fun of me.
 So now the pillow stays home and I can’t sleep.
 A hard foam pillow will keep me awake.
 A hard mattress drives me nuts.
 Polyester sheets are preposterously torturous.
-I need the right light to read in bed so I can fall asleep.
+I need the right light to read in bed, so I can fall asleep.
 And the perfect temperature.
 Oh, and the perfect blanket.
 Exactly like the one I have at home.
 There is a hotel in LA that has a pillow menu.
 That is my kind of place.

 Basically, I could enjoy vacation if I could take a moving truck.
-I once snuck my down comforter into my suitcase.
+I once snuck my down comforter with the high thread count cover into my suitcase.

-So a few days without these things and I get cranky.
-Well, even more cranky than usual.
+So a few days without these things and ah well, I get cranky.
+Even more cranky than usual.
 Then my digestion doesn’t work.
 Then I get even more cranky.
 Then my husband wonders why he married me.

 The Judge says, “So Mr. Cranky you are filing for divorce?”